Home Cruise lines Princess Cruises Ocean Cruises Island Princess Athens Saturday, October 31, 2026

 Split

-Split is a city in Croatia, capital of Split-Dalmatian region, the principle center of Dalmatia and, with its population of 178,192 inhabitants (in 2011), is the second largest city of the country.
-Split is also an university and religious center.
+Split is a city in Croatia, the capital of the Split-Dalmatia region, the main center of Dalmatia and, with its 178,192 inhabitants (2011), the second largest city in the country.
+Split is also a university and archiepiscopal seat.

-The name of the city derives from the thorny broom, a very common shrub in the region, that in ancient Greek was called Aspálathos (Aσπάλαθος).
-Under the Roman Empire, the city was called 'Spalatum' and in the Middle Ages 'Spalatro' in the Dalmatian language.
-In the Slavic language it is called 'Split' while in italian 'Spalato'.
-In the early XIX century, the name became 'Spljet' and then returned to the form 'Split' again.
+The name of the city derives from the thorny broom, a very common shrub in the region, which in ancient Greek was called Aspálathos (Aσπάλαθος).
+Under the Roman Empire the city was called "Spalatum" and in the Middle Ages "Spalatro" in the Dalmatian language.
+In the Slavic language it is called "Split" while in Italian "Spalato".
+In the early 19th century the name became "Spljet" and then returned to the form "Split".

 Dubrovnik

 Dubrovnik is definitely special.
-A magnificent curtain of walls surrounds marble streets and Baroque buildings, which give off a pearly light in the Adriatic sunshine.
+A magnificent curtain wall surrounds marble streets and Baroque buildings exude a pearly light in the Adriatic sun.

 Picturesque and artistic, Dubrovnik is a tourist hotspot and port in southern Dalmatia, at the foot of the Srđ mountain.
 From a historical and cultural point of view, it has been included in the list of UNESCO World Heritage Sites.